 3. He is bringing about His own cross.
-By riding into Jerusalem on this donkey Jesus, He is riding into the den of the lions.
-He knows the scribes and Pharisees are there.
-He knows what they want to do to Him.
-He knows.
+By riding into Jerusalem on this donkey, Jesus is setting in motion the events that will result in His crucifixion.
+He knows the scribes and Pharisees are there, and He knows what they want to do to Him.

-But this is why He came, as He just told His disciples in Mark 10:45, "For even the Son of Man did not come to be served, but to serve, and to give his life as a ransom for many."
-Was this sermon without words successful?
-Indeed, it was.
-It set in motion the events that would lead to a cross outside of this very city, in fulfillment of God's eternal plan.
+Oh yes, He knows.
+But this is why He came.
+It's precisely why He came as He had just told His disciples in Mark 10:45, "For even the Son of Man did not come to be served, but to serve, and to give his life as a ransom for many."

+Was His wordless sermon successful?
+Very.
+It did precisely what He intended it to do.
+In just five days they will nail Him to a cross on the outside of this very city, in perfect fulfillment of God's eternal plan of redemption.

-So there's Jesus' first wordless sermon in Mark 11.
+So there's His first wordless sermon in Mark 11.
 He rode a colt into Jerusalem.
-His second sermon occurs in just one verse.
+The second sermon occurs in just one verse.
 It's so unassuming we're inclined to miss it.